 For example, nearly six in 10 respondents identified “advances in digital technologies” as the driving force behind the need to transform workforces.
 That is not surprising in and of itself; with the rapid growth of solutions based on AI and machine learning, we’re all trying to harness the power of new technologies.
 In competitive industries, no one wants to get left behind in applying the best new tools available.

 However, 54% of respondents identified culture as the biggest barrier to workforce transformation.
 That makes sense on many levels.
-Although it can be complex, acquiring and deploying new technology is actually easier than designing and instilling a new organisational culture.
+Although it can be complex, acquiring and deploying new technology is actually easier than designing and instilling a new organizational culture.
 In the context of any workforce transformation, culture and technology are completely intertwined.
-No matter how powerful the technology, the mindset of your workforce needs to sync with organisational goals.
+No matter how powerful the technology, the mindset of your workforce needs to sync with organizational goals.
 When there is a disconnect, you have a workforce that can be resistant to the technology that’s being introduced.

 Other barriers cited in the survey support this notion that culture ultimately determines the success of a workforce transformation.
-After general concerns about culture, the next two most-cited obstacles were a lack of discipline in the organisation's approach to change and mediocre leaders who are not held accountable.
+After general concerns about culture, the next two most-cited obstacles were a lack of discipline in the organization’s approach to change and mediocre leaders who are not held accountable.
 These are both intimately connected to issues of culture.

-The connection between culture and workforce transformation seems clear, although the solutions for an organisation that suffers from a weak or poorly defined culture are not.
+The connection between culture and workforce transformation seems clear, although the solutions for an organization that suffers from a weak or poorly defined culture are not.
 As was demonstrated in the LHH CHRO roundtable, even the best HR executives can find themselves struggling to find answers when culture needs a tune up.

-Make your organisation antifragile
+Make your organization antifragile

 Learning and failing fast, adapting to conditions, finding the hidden opportunities in adversity: there are many examples where businesses on the brink of disaster came back, bigger and better than before.
 Like Toyota.
 In 2009, the Japanese automaker was rocked by the biggest recall in automotive manufacturing history and supply chain problems that shook the company’s very foundations.
 By 2013, however, Toyota was bigger and more profitable than it was before the recalls.
-Company officials credited a culture where employees throughout the organisation were indoctrinated in rapid problem solving.
+Company officials credited a culture where employees throughout the organization were indoctrinated in rapid problem solving.
 Manufacturing and supply chains were fixed, sales and marketing rebranded the company, and the future was once again bright.

 Bake accountability into your culture